As an Amazon Associate I earn from qualifying purchases.

 Soft and chewy oatmeal cookies filled with white chocolate chips and plenty of sprinkles for celebrating any occasion!

-So yes, my love for all things oatmeal cookies runs deep.
-I had been brainstorming the idea of putting sprinkles in oatmeal cookies for a few weeks, and decided one day I just needed to see if it was going to work.
+If you’ve been here for awhile, you know that my love for all things oatmeal cookies runs deep.
+I had been brainstorming the idea of putting sprinkles in oatmeal cookies for awhile before developing this recipe, and after thinking about it way too hard, I decided to just go for it.

-And, well… It did.
-Really well.
-So well, in fact, that Matt, the one who proclaimed his undying love/#1 fandom for my compost cookies said these cookies may have become his new favorite.
+So well, in fact, that Matt, the one who proclaimed his undying love/#1 fandom for my compost cookies said that these cookies may had become his new favorite.

 WHAT?!
 No way.
 I could hardly believe him.

-All the party business.
-All the sprinkles.
-All the flavor, yet staying true to everything you all love about those cookies.
+These funfetti white chocolate cookies have all the party business, all the sprinkles, all the flavor, and yet stay true to everything you all love about those original chewy oatmeal raisin cookies.

 First of all, I had to make some room for almond extract, the key ingredient to bringing that funfetti flavor to baked goods.
 In order to do this, I decreased the amount of molasses in the cookie dough.